 The key features of Zoho CRM include sales force automation, omnichannel customer interactions, lead and contact management and customised reporting.
 This massively improves the sales process and brings better visibility and control of the sales cycle.

-The distinction of Zoho CRM is integration of territory management, gamification features of badges and trophies upon task completion and, finally, a sophisticated performance management system that enables accurate forecasting.
+The distinction of Zoho CRM is the integration of territory management, gamification features of badges and trophies upon task completion and, finally, a sophisticated performance management system that enables accurate forecasting.

 Additionally, Zoho’s weak point is workflow automation.
-We’ve spoken in our previous article of how workflows can enhance business growth when used efficiently, and depending on your objectives, this can be a major drawback.
+We’ve spoken in our previous article about how workflows can enhance business growth when used efficiently, and depending on your objectives, this can be a major drawback.

 Keap positions itself as a centralised, all-in-one solution.
 It is great for small businesses that need access to marketing automation, email marketing, client management, invoicing and CRM as part of a single platform.
 Having all these solutions already integrated within the platform can be really beneficial to sales reps of small businesses.

-The key advantage of Keap CRM is that it enables both marketing and sales activities in real time.
+The key advantage of Keap CRM is that it enables both marketing and sales activities in real-time.
 Within the same system.
 It also serves as a contact database, therefore making the handover process between marketing and sales teams seamless.

 It’s worth noting that Keap is a great tool for nurturing leads, but it’s not great in addressing the top of the funnel and lead generation.
 In other words, Keap isn’t likely to solve traffic and awareness issues, as its primary function is to capture leads and follow up with them - which Keap is great at.